MahmudulAlam/Subitizing/README.md

 ```

 <p align="justify">
-Along with that we need the <b>hrr</b> library that implements the vector symbolic architecture called <a href=https://github.com/MahmudulAlam/Holographic-Reduced-Representations>Holographic Reduced Representations (HRR)</a> which is used to develop the hrr loss function.
+Along with that we need the <b>hrr</b> library that implements the vector symbolic architecture called Holographic Reduced Representations (HRR) which is used to develop the hrr loss function.
 </p>

 ```properties
 pip install hrr --upgrade
 ```

-### Getting Started
+## Getting Started
 In this repository, CNN and ViT networks are training with both hrr and ce loss functions for subitizing tasks.
 The code for each of the networks are located in ```cnn/``` and ```vit/``` folders, respectively.
 Each of the folders contains network, train, predict, and saliency files where names are suffixed corresponding loss function name.
 The proposed hrr loss function requries key-value pairs per class which are generated in ```generator.py``` file.
 The ```dataset.py``` file contains the dataloader and ```utils.py``` has the utility files.

 ### Methodology